Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

  { "mymeta", "My-meta-generated", meta }

-This will generate a suitable website in the ``My-meta-generated`` subdirectory of the default web root (as here the specified directory is not an absolute one), and this website will be available as ``mymeta.foobar.org`` (of course both ``mymeta`` and ``My-meta-generated`` are examples; these names can be freely chosen).
+This will generate a suitable website in the ``My-meta-generated`` subdirectory of the default web root (as, here, the specified directory is not an absolute one), and this website will be available as ``mymeta.foobar.org`` (of course both ``mymeta`` and ``My-meta-generated`` are examples; these names can be freely chosen).

-Currently no specific access control to this website is enforced (by default anyone knowing or able to guess the virtual hostname can access this website).
+Currently no specific access control is enforced for this website (thus by default anyone knowing or able to guess its virtual hostname can access this website).

 -------------------------